Skip to main content

 |

 Jet lag has the potential to thwart a family vacation.
-When you're traveling with young children who are already challenged by transitions, even a time change as seemingly minor as two or three hours can set back a trip, while an international journey through multiple time zones can seriously impair it.
-But with thoughtful planning, you can minimize the effects of jet lag and preserve the investment of the family time together.
+When you’re traveling with young children who are already challenged by transitions, even a time change as seemingly minor as two or three hours can set back a trip, while an international journey through multiple time zones can seriously impair it.
+But with thoughtful planning, you can minimize the effects of jet lag and make sure the investment you made on family travel time together is worth it.

-Travel and children’s health experts shared their top suggestions with us for coping with jet lag as a family, from advance preparation to on-the-ground logistics to returning with ease.
+I reached out to travel and children’s health experts for their top suggestions for coping with jet lag as a family.
+Here’s what they had to say, from advance preparation to returning with ease.

-Luckily, as kids get older, they learn to make adjustments as adults do, which makes jet lag less of an issue, shares Erica Erignac, a mother of two sons and frequent traveler to France (where her husband’s family lives).
+Luckily, as kids get older, they learn to make adjustments as adults do, which makes jet lag less of an issue, shares Erica Erignac, a mother of two sons and frequent traveler to France where her in-laws live.

-In advance of the trip, teach kids old enough to understand about time changes and the effects of jet lag, and what they can expect to experience.
+In advance of the trip, talk to your older kids about time changes, the effects of jet lag and what they can expect to experience.
 In the days leading up a trip, Erignac tries to make it real for her children by saying things such as “Now we are eating lunch, but at this time in France we will be getting ready for bed.”

-Hillary Roland, N.D., of Walnut Creek Naturopathic in Walnut Creek, California, recommends adjusting kids’ bedtimes before the trip “by half an hour every couple of days to start to get them closer to the destination clock when you leave.”
+Hillary Roland, N.D., who runs her own practice in Evergreen, Colorado, recommends adjusting kids’ bedtimes before the trip “by half an hour every couple of days to start to get them closer to the destination clock when you leave.”
 Erignac also makes sure her kids get ample sleep before departure.

 Danna Brumley, a mother of two who travels for her job as co-owner of the small group travel company Earthbound Expeditions, also emphasizes the importance of keeping kids (and parents!) hydrated.
 “Drink lots of water before, during and after the flight.”